mbheinen/bpa-ipf-tsp/README.md

 4)  Load selections.
 Solve the case.
 5)  Activate the "Input Data Edit Box" for new data (6th button down on left column).
 6)  Close the "Input Data Edit Box" window.
 You should now have a "square" cursor    on the screen.
-06/03/01
-13
 7)  Select Edit,AlphaList.
 Set your caps-lock key to "on".
 Click in the data window, and type the first letter of the bus you want.
 8)  From the list of buses that comes up, select the bus you want as the starting point for your new plot coordinate file, for example, LEBANON  115.
 Close the window.
 9)  With the "square" cursor, click to place it on the diagram.
 10) Activate the "Explode" button (2nd button down on right column), and click on the    newly-placed bus.
 This will display all first adjacent branches.
 11) Activate the "Move" button (5th button down on right column), to move the buses and    labels around on the diagram.
 12) Activate the "bus-delete-from-diagram" button (3rd button down on left column) to    remove any unwanted buses from the diagram.
 13) When you get the diagram to the stage you want, use File,Save-As,Select to assign a    name and directory location to your new coordinate file (using"save_file_dialog_popup"    window).
 14) Then, click the Save button in the "save_file_dialog_popup" window to actually save    the file.

-J. IPF-3.27 GUI -- Linux Version
+## IPF-3.27 GUI -- Linux Version
 Coordinate File Modifications: December 7, 2000 ver.
 1.00
 Discussion
 For Studies, the use of Powerflow Plots showing proposed new generation facilities and associated system improvements is essential.
 Generally the diagrams available are the Standard Powerflow Plots (.COR files) developed for the Budget Cases.
 Creation of new plots or modification of these existing .COR files is necessary to show the additional facilities.